waffleio/waffle.io-takeout/INSTALL.md

 # Installing Waffle Takeout

-Please submit a request on [https://takeout.waffle.io](https://takeout.waffle.io) for more information on pricing and to register for a 45 day trial.
+Go to [https://takeout.waffle.io](https://takeout.waffle.io) for more information on pricing and to sign up for a free 45 day trial.

 Getting Started guides and other Waffle.io documentation can be found [here](https://github.com/waffleio/waffle.io/wiki).